Everything You Need To Know About Aphasia – Speech Disorders

 It is a rare syndrome and is similar to Wernicke’s aphasia.
 The affected persons have poor comprehension but the speech is fluent and grammatical.
 These people do not use correct word, but use another word of similar content like ‘biscuit’ for ‘bread’.

-Here, the speech is fluent with the good understanding of the language spoken.
+Here, the person can understand what is spoken and is also fluent in his speech.
 But there is a selective loss of repetition.
-Patients will display errors while giving spontaneous speech, substituting sounds.
+Patients will display errors while giving a spontaneous speech, and substituting sounds.

 Speech is well performed and it is grammatical and fluent.
 But these people found severe difficulty in finding words.
+The patient always seems to search for the right word for an object, though he knows what its function is.
 Auditory comprehension is good.
-Reading and writing varies for the people who have anomic aphasia.

 TESTS FOR APHASIA